- Mr Baljit Dheansa, Consultant Plastic Surgeon

 After a tummy tuck, it’s important not to do too much too soon.
 The key is to pace yourself.

 It usually takes about six weeks to recover, but everyone’s different.
-Your recovery time may depend on which operation you’ve had, so it's important to follow your surgeon's advice.
-You’re likely to need about four weeks off work.
+Your tummy tuck recovery time may depend on which operation you’ve had, so follow your surgeon's advice.
+What they recommend is important, to help with your wound healing, pain, and swelling.
+If you work, you’ll likely need about four weeks off.

 When you get home, you may be advised to rest in bed for another day or two, but you should get up to use the toilet.
 You’ll recover faster if you’re up and about as soon as you feel well enough.

-Avoid doing anything that strains your tummy muscles – roll onto your side to get out of bed.
+Avoid doing anything that strains your tummy muscles.
+You can roll onto your side to get out of bed, for example.

-If you need to, you can take over-the-counter painkillers such as paracetamol or ibuprofen.
-Always read the leaflet that comes with your medicine and if you have any questions, ask your pharmacist for advice.
+If you need to, you can take over-the-counter painkillers, such as paracetamol or ibuprofen.
+Always read the leaflet that comes with your medicine.
+If you have any questions, ask your pharmacist for advice.

 Your surgeon may ask you to wear a support garment (a type of corset) for up to six weeks after surgery.
 This helps to ease pain and discomfort, and to reduce swelling.